kigster/datadog-statsd-schema/README.md

 * define the `emitter` method so that it's available to all Job instances
 * wrap `perform` method in the exception handling block that emits corresponding metrics as in our example before.

 The only tricky part here is the last one: wrapping `perform` method in some shared code.
 This used to require "monkey patching", but no more.
 These days Ruby gives us an all-powerful `prepend` method that does exactly what we need.

+Final adjustment we'd like to make is the metric naming.

+While the metrics such as:

+ * `job.order_processing.success` (counter)
+ * `job.order_processing.failure` (counter)

+are easy to understand, the question begs: do we really need to insert the job's class name into the metric name?
+Or — is there a better way?

+The truth is — there is!
+Why create 7 unique metrics **per job** when we can simply submit the same metrics for all jobs, tagged with our job's class name as an "emitter" source?

 So, without furether ado, here we go:

 ```ruby
 module BackgroundWorker